Promise and Peril: Stellar Contamination and Strict Limits on the Atmosphere Composition of TRAPPIST-1c from JWST NIRISS Transmission Spectra: Discussion

 \subsection{Implications for the Presence of an Atmosphere on TRAPPIST-1c}

-Ultimately, our results from the analysis of the observed transmission spectrum of TRAPPIST-1\,c are in line with modeling predictions that it would not have been able to retain any substantial atmosphere over the 5--9\,Gyr lifetime of its host star \citep{burgasser_on_2017}, regardless of its initial volatile content \citep{krissansen-totton_implications_2023}.
+Although it could still be explained by some high metallicity scenarios, our non-detection of any significant atmospheric signature in the transmission spectrum of TRAPPIST-1 c is also in line with modeling predictions that TRAPPIST-1\,c could be a bare rock, as any substantial atmosphere is expected to be stripped over the 5--9\,Gyr lifetime of its host star \citep{burgasser_on_2017}, regardless of its initial volatile content \citep{krissansen-totton_implications_2023}.

-The thin, $\lesssim$1\,bar atmospheres that remain allowed by our observations, even if they correspond to high mean molecular weights, are unlikely to be retained on TRAPPIST-1\,c from a theoretical perspective.
-Even if Jeans escape (generally less efficient than blow-off) is expected to dominate for high-mean molecular weight atmospheres atop TRAPPIST-1\,c, the escape rates even for resilient N$_2$-CO$_2$ atmospheres range from one Earth atmosphere per Myr to one Earth atmosphere mass per Gyr \citep{van_looveren_2024} at the present-day irradiation of this planet.
+Even if they remain tentative (at the 2$\sigma$ level), our atmospheric retrieval results disfavor thick $>$1\,bar atmospheres, even for high MMW compositions.
+The thin atmosphere scenarios that remain consistent with our observations given their smaller spectral features are however unlikely to be retained on TRAPPIST-1\,c from a theoretical perspective.
+Even if Jeans escape (generally less efficient than blow-off) is expected to dominate for high-MMW atmospheres atop TRAPPIST-1\,c, the escape rates even for resilient N$_2$-CO$_2$ atmospheres range from one Earth atmosphere per Myr to one Earth atmosphere mass per Gyr \citep{van_looveren_2024} at the present-day irradiation of this planet.
 The implications are even stricter when considering the fact that any atmosphere on TRAPPIST-1\,c also would have had to withstand the early XUV-active stages of the late M dwarf's evolution \citep{bolmont_water_2017}, and its position inside of the runaway greenhouse limit \citep{turbet_review_2020} indicates that water could not have been efficiently shielded from escape via condensation in a liquid water ocean, even if this limit is pushed to closer host star-planet distances around M dwarfs in 3D models \citep{turbet_water_2023}.